What Is Cash Reconciliation? A Complete Overview

 Credit card transactions involve automation or manual gathering from card processors that are reconciled against the POS/PMS.

-While reconciliation involves transaction matching, it also includes something called the “exception audit” — meaning that items will not match 100% since there are two sides to the process: payment (what the credit card company reports in terms of daily transactions) and audit (what the PMS/cashier reported for the day).
+While reconciliation involves transaction matching, it also includes something called the “exception audit” — meaning that items will not match 100% since there are two sides to the process: audit (what the credit card company reports in terms of daily transactions) and payment (what the PMS/cashier reported for the day).

 Credit card reconciliation also needs to account for transaction/processing fees.